6 Qualities To Look For In A Maryland Medical Malpractice Lawyer

 Obviously, your attorney should have the correct qualifications to practice law in Maryland.
 The top lawyers in the country are the ones who have gone through the strict and rigorous training that the state’s top universities provide.

-Once they have passed the bar, they should have completed all of the education sessions that are on offer to keep their knowledge up to date and current.
+Once they have passed the bar, they should have completed all of the education sessions that are on offer to keep their knowledge up to date-and current.
 When researching your attorney, you may want to check their history on their website or on an independent site like AVVO to see where they studied.

 You may also want to look for accolades and awards such as the Super Lawyer award or Best of the Bar.

-For example, take our founder Peter Angelos, The Baltimore Urban League presented him with its Whitney Young, Jr. Memorial Award for his commitment to furthering the quality of life for the Citizens of Greater Baltimore.
+For example, take our founder Peter Angelos.
+The Baltimore Urban League presented him with its Whitney Young, Jr. Memorial Award for his commitment to furthering the quality of life for the Citizens of Greater Baltimore.
 He has also been honored by the NAACP, the Associated Black Charities of Maryland, and the Johns Hopkins Allen L. Berman University Real Estate Institute.
 In 1998, The Baltimore Sun named Peter Angelos as its man of the year.

 Or Thomas Minkin, who has been listed as a Super Lawyer in Maryland, as well as a 2015 and a 2018 lifetime achievement award by the Baltimore Building & Construction Trades Council and the Daily Record, respectively.

-A Caring and Compassionate Personality
+A Caring And Compassionate Personality

 Because of the sensitive nature of medical malpractice lawsuits, you may find yourself having to discuss highly personal matters with your attorney.
 This makes it important that you feel comfortable in their presence, as you may be dealing with your Maryland medical malpractice claim for several years to come and may have to discuss various aspects of your health and medical records throughout.